DIDSR/sfrc/README.rst

       bash +x demo_test_sr_models.sh 'tune' 'sm' 'srgan'  # apply srgan on smooth kernel-based sfrc tuning set bash +x demo_test_sr_models.sh 'tune' 'sm' 'srwgan' # apply srwgan on smooth kernel-based sfrc tuning set

-To apply SRGAN and SR-WGAN to all the CT images from patient L067 (as described in the sFRC paper) refer to "./ct_superresolution/create_sr_dataset/readme.txt".
+To apply SRGAN and SR-WGAN to the CT images corresponding to the region extending from the upper abdomen to the lower legs of patient L067
-Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield hallucinated patches as tabulated in TABLE I in the `sFRC paper <https://arxiv.org/abs/2603.04673>`_ and as depicted in the following
+(as described in the `sFRC paper <https://arxiv.org/abs/2603.04673>`_), refer to ``./ct_superresolution/create_sr_dataset/readme.txt``.

-`movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.
+Once the smooth- and sharp-kernel CT scans have been successfully downloaded, preprocessed, and upsampled using SRGAN and SR-WGAN, the commands in points 5 and 6 will produce hallucinated patches consistent with those reported in Table I of the `sFRC paper <https://arxiv.org/abs/2603.04673>`_ and illustrated in the following `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.

 4. Get the mid-frequency image components corresponding to each CT tuning image to manually mark the hallucinated ROIs as shown in the supplemental part of the `sFRC paper <https://arxiv.org/abs/2603.04673>`_.